Cart

 A creamy dram with notes of citrus, sultanas, coconut, toasted grain, granola, mint and ginger.
 These notes and more make up the flavour palette of this 18-year-old, bourbon-matured Glentauchers single malt whisky, bottled by Thompson Bros at 52.4%.

-If you want to try a sherried Speysider, this Glentauchers single malt whisky bottled by Van Wees is definitely an option, and not just because of the affordable price!
-The whisky matured for 11 years in two 2nd-fill Oloroso sherry casks.
-(46%)
+If you'd like to try a sherried Speysider, this Glentauchers single malt whisky, bottled by Van Wees, is definitely worth a try, and not just because of its nice price!
+The whisky matured for 11 years in a refill Oloroso sherry cask.
+(Attention: 66.5%!)

 The Imperial Distillery, built in Speyside in 1897, closed a century later, in 1998.
 Of course, independent bottlings of the single malt whisky have continued to appear since then, but fewer and fewer.
 This one is from 2013.
 (17y, bourbon matured, 51.2%)